| Debugging with GDB: Writing a Guile Pretty-Printer |

 can be evaluated multiple times without changing its meaning.
 An

-ideal auto-load file will consist solely of import
+ideal auto-load file will consist solely of imports of your

 printer modules, followed by a call to a register pretty-printers with